MAIN and FOYER GALLERIES

-Ms Mardi Nowak, NETS Victoria Director said, “We are excited with work with Warwick Art Gallery, to showcase this amazing exhibition, curated regionally specifically for our regional audiences.”
+Claire Watson, NETS Victoria Director said, “We are excited with work with Warwick Art Gallery, to showcase this amazing exhibition, curated regionally specifically for our regional audiences.”

 “Craftivism.
 Dissident Objects and Subversive Forms reveals the myriad ways that these artists challenge our perceptions of craft materials and approaches within a contemporary context, inviting viewers to rethink craft in a new light,” said Dr Rebecca Coates, exhibition Co-Curator and SAM Director.

 Craftivism.
 Dissident Objects and Subversive Forms is a SAM curated exhibition, touring nationally by NETS Victoria.
 Exhibition Curators: Anna Briers and Rebecca Coates